EDUCATOR • AUTHOR • ACTIVIST

 Most cities, certainly in the United States are based on histories of foundational violence, but we go to extremes to erase and forget about that.

-...if we were actually to move towards racial justice...one of the first steps would be truth and honesty.
+If we were actually to move towards racial justice...one of the first steps would be

 I am a qualitative social scientist who works at the intersection of geography and critical ethnic studies, especially Chicanx Studies.
-Recently I moved from USC to the University of Oregon.
 My interest in these fields began as a young child fascinated by maps, landscapes, nature, and places.
-At the same time, everyday life taught me that we live in a racial, class and gender hierarchy that shapes our lives.
-Through my research and teaching I explore how these processes shape places and how places inform racial and economic processes.
+At the same time, everyday life taught me that we live in racial, class, and gender hierarchies that shapes our lives.
+Through my research and teaching I explore how race, nation and class shape places and how places inform racial, economic and environmental processes.

-We live in a time of profound racial, economic, and environmental change.
-I invite you to peruse my site, download my articles, essays and book chapters, and follow my blog.
-Given the momentous nature of the Trump presidency, I will be blogging regularly as I try to apply the concepts and tools of ethnic studies and geography to explain the evolving political landscape.
+We live in a time for profound racial, economic, and environmental change.
+I invite you to peruse my site, download articles and essays, and follow my blog.